-At first let’s learn about the insect that is doing all hard work for this problem.
-For this important job we can thank the humble dung beetle for eating up the excess dung in everyday.
+At first, let’s learn about the insect that is doing all the hard work for this problem.
+For this important job, we can thank the humble dung beetle for eating up the excess dung every day.
 This insect is capable of burying 250 times of dung in a single night according to their body weight.
-In this world over 7000 of known species of dung beetle perform cleanup work around the clock across six continents.
+In this world, over 7000 of known species of dung beetle perform cleanup work around the clock across six continents.
 That’s means everywhere except in Antarctica.

-Generally a dung beetle at first task is to locate the dung around it.
-For this reason some of the dung beetle is lived at the anal reason of a big animals and ready to leap off when they defecated.
+Generally, a dung beetle at first task is to locate the dung around it.
+For this reason, some of the dung beetles are lived at the anal reason for a big animal and ready to leap off when they defecated.
 Others sniff out feces that animals leave behind.
 A pile of single elephant dung can attract around 4000 dung beetle in just 15 minutes.
 That’s means competition is high.
-Once a beetle finds the dung it must work quickly to secure some of the bounty for itself.
+Once a beetle finds the dung it must work quickly to secure some of the bounties for itself.

 Another thing is that most of the dung beetles fall into one of three main groups.
 First one is rollers, second is tunnelers and third is dwellers.
-Dung beetles makes dung ball by dung and using their back leg they quickly roll it away from others competitors.
-During this rolling some potential partner jump on the dung ball and if ball maker selected their mate then they dig their dung ball in to the soil.
+Dung beetles make dung ball by dung and using their back leg they quickly roll it away from other competitors.
+During this rolling, some potential partner jump on the dung ball and if ball maker selected their mate then they dig their dung ball into the soil.
 When dung ball is buried completely into the soil then female lays a single egg on the dung ball.

-Tunnelers have different approach.
+Tunnelers have a different approach.
 Digging underneath a pat, some drag down into the soil and packet it into clumps which known as brood balls, dung balls or dung “sausages”.
 It also depends on its shape and size.
-Male tunnelers sport a spectacular array of horns to fight each others to control the tunnels.
+Male tunnelers sport a spectacular array of horns to fight each other to control the tunnels.
 Then they defend until female beetles laid her egg.
-But some tunnelers avoid the fray by masquerading as hornless females and sneaking into tunnels to mate while the guardian head are turned.
+But some tunnelers avoid the fray by masquerading as hornless females and sneaking into tunnels to mate while the guardian’s head is turned.

 Effects on Environment:

-Dung beetles clear dung and it has a ecological impact.
+Dung beetles clear dung and it has an ecological impact.
 They serve as secondary seed dispersers.
-Dung from monkeys, wild pigs and others animal is riddled with various seeds from the various fruits they eat.
+Dung from monkeys, wild pigs, and other animal is riddled with various seeds from the various fruits they eat.
 When dung beetles buried the dung then seeds also buried under the soil.
-This step also protect the seeds form others predator like rat.
+This step also protects the seeds form others predator like a rat.

-Life stock live cows and sheep produce huge amount of dung.
+Life stock live cows and sheep produce a huge amount of dung.
 That dung contains nutrients that can help plants to grow.
-All dung beetles dig dung ball near to the trees root under the soil and break the nutrients.
-Dung beetles services value to the farmer in U.S is about $380 million and in U.K is about £367 million.
+All dung beetles dig dung ball near to the root of the tree under the soil and break the nutrients.
+Dung beetles services value to the farmer in the U.S is about $380 million and in U.K is about £367 million.

-Dung beetles also help us to battle with global warming.
-It reduces greenhouse gasses from farming sector.
-If you seen any dung beetles around you like in forest or field, say hi to him or her for their great work.
+Dung beetles also help us to battle global warming.
+It reduces greenhouse gasses from the farming sector.
+If you see any dung beetles around you like in forest or field, say hi to him or her for their great work.